dantejf88/CRUD-React-Redux/README.md

 # CRUD-React-Redux
-Create, read, update and delete whit React-Redux
+Create, read, update and delete with React-Redux